-Intermediate Automotive Tech-6120
+Intermediate Auto Tech Lab-6121

-This one-year complementary course is designed for students who have successfully completed Automotive Technology II.
-This course provides advanced automotive technology students with indepth study and skill development in the repair of automotive engines, engine performance, machine operations, steering and suspension service, drive train service, and air conditioning system service by providing additional instruction in the Automotive Service Excellence (ASE) standard areas.
+This one-year course is designed to provide extended experience for students concurrently enrolled in Intermediate Automotive Technology.
+This course provides an in-depth lab experience that applies the processes, concepts, and principles as described in the course goals.
 Instructional practices incorporate integration of diversity awareness including appreciation of all cultures and their important contributions to society.
 The appropriate use of technology is an integral part of this course.
 This course fulfills one of the elective credits required for high school graduation.
-Approved Fall 2022
+Approved Fall 2022 Fee: \$40 for supplies.
+Additional fees may be charged for upgraded projects.